2020 Coronavirus Outbreak – COVID-19 Testing & COVID-19 Antibody Testing Is Available

 What are the symptoms of the coronavirus?
 How long do they take to appear?

 This coronavirus shares many symptoms of the flu, a common cold, or a regular upper respiratory infection.
-These symptoms include:
+According to the CDC, current COVID-19 symptoms include:

-- Sore Throat
+- Sore throat

 This coronavirus, however, can develop severe complications, including: